-For that indicator, The International Monetary Fund provides data for Brazil from 1998 to 2016.
-The average value for Brazil during that period was 10.16 percent with a minumum of 8.46 percent in 2015 and a maximum of 12.1 percent in 2000.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 1998 to 2019.
+The average value for Brazil during that period was 10.15 percent with a minimum of 8.46 percent in 2015 and a maximum of 12.1 percent in 2000.

 Definition: Ratio of bank capital and reserves to total assets.
 Capital and reserves include funds contributed by owners, retained earnings, general and special reserves, provisions, and valuation adjustments.
 Capital includes tier 1 capital (paid-up shares and common stock), which is a common feature in all countries' banking systems, and total regulatory capital, which includes several specified types of subordinated debt instruments that need not be repaid if the funds are required to maintain minimum capital levels (these comprise tier 2 and tier 3 capital).
 Total assets include all nonfinancial and financial assets.
 Reported by IMF staff.
 Note that due to differences in national accounting, taxation, and supervisory regimes, these data are not strictly comparable across countries.